 Project costs incurred by the City during the reporting period for each of the WPCS and CSO Control Measures set forth in the approved LTCP Update are provided in Table 2-2.
-The City incurred additional costs for regulatory support, design management, program controls, technical and right of way support and program management of \$2,054,412.84 during the reporting period.
+The City incurred additional costs for regulatory support, design management, program controls, technical and right of way support, GI operation and maintenance and program management \$2,094,213.16 during the reporting period.